-Join us for our Spring 2018 camp as we gather together to weave our very own village.
+Join us for our summer 2019 camp as we gather together to weave our very own village.
 Bring along your friends, kids, parents and grandparents to co-create a magical experience of connection, fun, traditional living skills and slowing down in a beautiful bush camp.

 Who is this for?

 Everyone!
 This is a family friendly, drug and alcohol free event, with the program open to all.
 A true village embraces all ages and faces, and we welcome diversity.

 You arrive with your tent and camping gear to a warm bush welcome.
 For five days we will explore the natural world around us, create fire without matches, make baskets and other earth crafts, play games, share stories around the campfire, laugh and sing, and take a much needed breath of fresh air.